wuzhiyuan2000/FedCache/README.md

 [Feb.
 2024] Our FedCache is accepted by *IEEE Transactions on Mobile Computing (TMC)*.

 [Jan.
 2024] One follow-up paper examines the impact of logits poisoning attack on FedCache.
-Access the full text [here](https://arxiv.org/abs/2401.03685).
+Access [here](https://arxiv.org/abs/2401.03685).

 [Dec.
 2023] We discover a Chinese blog that interprets FedCache on CSDN.
 Access [here](https://blog.csdn.net/weixin_51306020/article/details/134983174).

 [Dec.
 2023] One follow-up paper confirms the further potential of FedCache for enhanced communication efficiency by accumulating local updates.
-Access the full text [here](https://arxiv.org/abs/2312.04166).
+Access [here](https://arxiv.org/abs/2312.04166).

 [Aug.
 2023] Our FedCache is released on arxiv.
-Access the full text [here](https://arxiv.org/abs/2308.07816).
+Access [here](https://arxiv.org/abs/2308.07816).

 ## Highlight